ZORA!™ Festival: A Celebration of Education, Arts and Culture in Orlando

 Outdoor Festival of the Arts in Historic Eatonville

 Few writers of the Harlem Renaissance had a greater impact on the world than Hurston.
 This event highlights the author’s contributions to African-American culture and her hometown with a combination of activities promoting the importance of education and the arts.

-The main festival takes place at Zora’s Village.
-This special area can be found on the front lawn of the historic Robert Hungerford High School’s campus, which is adjacent to The Hurston.
+The main festival takes place in Eatonville’s community park, next to the library and along East Kennedy Boulevard.
 Here, you can enjoy cultural arts and heritage booths, or shop for related merchandise.
 Admission for students and children is free.

-The multi-day outdoor festival features center stage performances by regional and national talent, a Healthy Lifestyles Pavilion, international marketplace and food court, and The Hurston Exhibition.
-Kids K-12 can also take part in organized STEM activities with Black Orlando Tech (BOT) and a book giveaway from the ZORA!
-Literacy Initiative.
+The multi-day outdoor festival features center stage performances by regional and national talent, an Afrofuturism Pavilion, an international food court, and the African Trade Expo.
+Kids can also take part in the Make-and-Take Tent (grades Pre-K – 4) and ZORA!
+STEM Activity Hub (grades 5-12).

 Presented by the Association to Preserve the Eatonville Community, Inc. (P.E.C.), a 501(c)3, historic preservation and cultural arts organization, established in 1987

 If you can’t make it to Orlando during ZORA!
 Festival, note that historic Eatonville and The Hurston are worth visiting whenever you’re in Orlando.